Josep Pedrals: "The day I discovered we had the 'Kama Sutra' at home I freaked out"

 — There was a whole magma that was concentrating there and that, later, in a way has dispersed.
 L'Horiginal continues to be alive, the weekly recitals are now held at La Deskomunal, and they have a different function, which is also very good, which is to connect with a younger generation of authors and audiences.

-You have brought poetry wherever they have let you: to crowded festivals, local festivals, athenaeums, civic centers, museums, schools, and institutes.
+You have brought poetry wherever you have been allowed: to large festivals, local festivals, athenaeums, civic centers, museums, schools, and high schools.

-— Every year I give a series of commented recitals in schools and institutes.
+— Every year I do a series of commented recitals in schools and institutes.
 I used to do them with David Castillo.
 Now Núria Martínez-Vernis accompanies me.
-In all the classes I go to, there is one, two or three students who like poetry.
+In every class I go to, there is one, two, or three students who like poetry.
 In some there are up to six.
-That's a lot of people, if we added them up.
+That's a lot of people, if we were to add them up.

 Is there hope for the future of verses, then?

 — Poetry is less of a minority than they try to make us believe.
 It's not as followed as football, but it has an audience, and it's not exactly small.
-If poetry has allowed me to make a living all this time, there must be a reason, right?
+If poetry has allowed me to make a living all this time, it must be for something, right?